 What is a Permanent Resident Card?

-A Permanent Resident Card is an official proof for one’s status as a permanent resident in Canada.
-The plastic card is wallet-sized and is required for all Canadian permanent residents wishing to re-enter Canada through a commercial carrier (plane, bus, boat, etc.).
-As of August 24, 2009, there have been several changes to the look of the PR Card along with added security features.
+A Permanent Resident Card is a wallet-sized plastic card required for all Canadian permanent residents wishing to re-enter Canada through a commercial carrier (plane, bus, train, boat, etc.).
+As of August 24, 2009, there have been several changes to the look of the PR Card, along with added security features.
 New permanent residents will automatically receive their new cards as part of the immigration process.

 Those who need to apply for a Permanent Resident Card fall under three categories:

 - Applying for a first Permanent Resident Card;

 - Replacing a lost, stolen, or expired Permanent Resident Card;